 What is essential for the safe handling of linen laundry?

-It's vital that your care home laundry follows best practice in the sorting, segregation, transportation, storage, washing, finishing and drying of linen.
-Contact our expert team below for advice on what you need to focus on in your care home laundry...
+It’s important that your care home laundry equipment and processes follow best practice in the sorting, segregation, transportation, storage, washing, finishing and tumble drying of linen.
+Contact our expert team below for advice on what you need to focus on in your care home laundry.